 All graduating students who meet the requirements and have been approved for the minor will have the minor listed on their transcripts.

 Of the 15-credit minimum requirement, six credits are required.
 The remaining credits can be based on interests and background.
 Students with design, construction, engineering or other technical backgrounds may participate in design and/or construction studios in addition to lecture courses.
-Acceptance into studio courses is granted with permission of the instructor, if space is available.
+Acceptance into studio courses is granted with instructor permission, if space is available.

 Additional courses in the professional design and construction sequences and in graduate seminars may be possible for students with specialized backgrounds such as other design fields, building construction or engineering.
 The instructor’s permission is required to take courses other than those listed below.